AOMediaCodec/libavif/README.md

 ### Formatting

-Use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the C sources from the top-level folder (`clang-format-16` preferred):
+Use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the sources from the top-level folder (`clang-format-16` preferred):

 ```sh